-Error 0x801901F7 is associated with Windows store and it usually happens when one attempts to launch Windows Store.
-However, this error does not originate from the PC and it is basically a Microsoft Store problem whose origin can be traced to the MS Servers.
+Error 0x801901F7 is associated with Windows Store and it usually happens when one attempts to launch Windows Store.
+However, this error doesn’t originate from the PC and it’s a Microsoft Store problem whose origin can be traced to the MS Servers.

-Instead of waiting till Microsoft resolves this issue, Windows Report have come up with technical solutions which is applicable in solving error 0x801901F7 problem.
+Instead of waiting until Microsoft resolves this issue, Windows Report has come up with applicable technical solutions to solving error 0x801901F7 problem.

-Windows users reported that they were able to solve the error 0x801901F7 problem simply by restarting their PC.
-This method is a quick fix which can clear up the error and make it possible for you to access Windows Store.
+Windows users reported that they were able to solve the 0x801901F7 problem simply by restarting their PC.
+This method is a quick fix that can clear up the error and make it possible for you to access Windows Store.

-However, if you still get the error after restarting your PC, you may proceed to the next step.
+However, if you still get it after restarting your PC, you may proceed to the next step.

 - Sign up to create a Microsoft profile at Windows Live or if you already have a Microsoft account, proceed to the next step.